ssmerd/online-yoga/README.md

 # Forking the GitHub repo

-In order to create a copy of the orginal repository on our GitHub account to view or edit it without affecting the orginal owner's repository we can fork it.
+In order to create a copy of the original repository on our GitHub account to view or edit it without affecting the original owner's repository we can fork it.

 *   At the top of the Repository [Repo page](https://github.com/ssmerd/online-yoga), above the Settings button, locate the Fork button
-*   Once clicked, it will create aa copy of the original repository in your own GitHub account
+*   Once clicked, it will create as a copy of the original repository in your own GitHub account

 <br>